liyanasahir/liyanasahir.github.io/_posts/2020-04-02-the-godmothers.md

 When Arya asked me if I would like to volunteer for The Godmothers, I didn’t have to think much.

-I was in that stage of my life where after a continuous series of overcommitting and feeling exhausted, I was getting better at saying no. I was reminded of a blog post written by [Derek Severs](https://sivers.org/hellyeah):“*When you say no to most things, you leave room in your life to really throw yourself completely into that rare thing that makes you say ‘HELL YEAH!’*”.
+I was in that stage of my life where after a continuous series of overcommitting and feeling exhausted, I was getting better at saying no. I was reminded of a blog post written by [Derek Severs](https://sivers.org/hellyeah):“*When you say no to most things, you leave room in your life to really throw yourself completely into that rare thing that makes you say ‘Hell Yeah!’*”.

 Having been a participant in similar previous initiatives by Arya, I had faith in her vision and execution - I knew how beneficial it could potentially be.
 There’s also always something new to learn when working alongside people who have more experience than you.